DCC-Lab/PyTissueOptics/README.md

 # Monte Carlo in Python

 This is an extremely simple object-oriented code in Python that simulates the propagation of light in tissue.
-It is not simple : it is outrageously simple and very slow.
-However, it is extremely easy to understand and most importantly modify.
+It is not just *simple*: it is **outrageously simple** and **very slow** (see below).
+However, it is **extremely easy to understand** and most importantly **very simple modify**.

 It may be slow, but speed is more than code performance: anyone can simulate something instantly instead of having to understand C, C++ or god forbid GPU code.
 Therefore, you can modifiy everything in a day, get your result in a few hours instead of learning C (a few weeks), learn to work with compiled code (on separate machines) and modify C code written by someone else (weeks?).
 I think the overall speed to be concerned about is "the time it takes to get an answer", not necessarily the time it takes to run 100,000 photons.
-Considering many calculations take less than an hour, it is fairly reasonable to imagine you could start a calculation in Python and run it overnight and get an answer the next day.
-I think there is a need for such a solution, and here it is.
+Considering many calculations take mich less than an hour, it is fairly reasonable to imagine you could start a calculation in Python and run it overnight and get an answer the next day.
+I think there is a need for such a solution, and you will find it here.

 ## Getting started